≡ Menu

 Nutro Lite and Weight Management Adult Dry Dog Food

-Nutro is partnered with farmers and suppliers for high-quality ingredients and ensures that all ingredients meet a certain standard.
+Nutro partners with farmers and suppliers for high-quality ingredients and ensures that all components meet a certain standard.
 The kibble doesn’t contain artificial flavors, colors, preservatives, etc.

-When you judge this kibble by the quality of ingredients used, it comes out to be an average dry dog food.
+When you judge this kibble by its ingredients’ quality, it is an average dry dog food.

 Let’s take a look at the macros.